campanam/BaitsTools/README.md

 ## Common Options
 `-o, --outprefix [VALUE]`: Output file prefix.
 Default is `out`.
 `-Z, --outdir [VALUE]`: Output directory name.
 Default is current directory.
-`-l, --log`: Output detailed log including subcommand-specific summary information such as retained loci, total selected SNPs, SNP coverage after filtration, etc.
+`-l, --log`: Output detailed log including subcommand-specific summary information such as retained loci, total selected SNPs, SNP coverage after filtration, etc. *Highly recommended*
 `-B, --bed`: Output BED file listing the absolute coordinates of baits in comparison to the reference sequences.
 Unless otherwise specified using the #bed annotation (see [Sequence Annotations](#sequence-annotations)), the default starting position of input FASTA/FASTQ sequences is assumed to be postion 1 (BED coordinate 0). *Recommended*.
 `-E, --rbed`: Output BED file listing the coordinates of baits relative to input sequences.
 For example, if a gene is at neighboring positions 570-900 of a reference genome, a bait at positions 570-689 will have BED coordinates 0-120 rather than 569-689.
 `--shuffle`: Shuffle the last bait forward to compensate for reaching the end of a contig